paljinov/php-codility/README.md

 ============
 Feel free to fork this repository and solve something in better, i.e. more optimal way.

+**php-codility** is dockerized for everyone who prefers to debug in the browser instead of in the console.

+If you have docker installed:

+1. Pull php-codility project
+2. Open console and change directory to project root
+3. Run the following command: **docker-compose up -d**
+4. Now you can open any task in your favorite browser, e.g. [BinaryGap](http://localhost/Lesson%2001%20-%20Iterations/BinaryGap.php)

 Copyright and License
 ============